 The Autistic Strategies Network is a collaborative initiative by autistic people to optimise autism individually and in society.

-“Optimising autism” means making autism work as well as possible.
+“Optimising autism” means making our autism work as well as possible.

 We make mistakes and learn along the way.
 We invite you to join our journey.